harvard-vpal/edx2bigquery-docker/README.md

     - `SQL/` - (empty, processed data will be placed here)

 #### Update edx2bigquery config file
-Update the edx2bigquery config file with the required settings.
-See the template file `edx2biguqery_config.py.template` for an example.
+In the `edx_data` folder, copy and rename the `edx2bigquery_config.py.template` file to `edx2bigquery_config.py`, and populate the required edx2bigquery settings.

-#### Authenticate container with google cloud
+### Authenticate container with google cloud
 Run container with volume mounts configured:
 ```
 docker run -it --volumes-from gcloud-config edx2bigquery